Best Emails to Send Your Email List to Convert Leads to Sales

 In the Ultimate Guide to Setting Up Your Email Newsletter, I walked you through how to set up an email newsletter to send to subscribers who opt in to your email list.

 In this post “How to Write Emails to Send Your Database of Business Leads”, I’m going to be covering the WHAT.

-In other words, I’ll be talking about what emails should you put in your email autoresponder series.
+In other words, I’ll be talking about what types of emails you should put in your email autoresponder series.

 I’ve also got a course on how to use ConvertKit to set up your autoresponder series, group subscribers using tags, and many other advanced email marketing strategies.
 It will help you implement the strategies from this guide and set up a brand new autoresponder sequence in ConvertKit, which is my recommended email service.

 You can download today’s article as a 6 page guide giving you a checklist of the 11 email types to send your list.
 Fill out your name and email and it’ll be delivered right to your inbox.